UniversityRadioYork/ury-playd/README.md

 ## Legal

 All original code is licenced under the [MIT licence] (see LICENSE.txt).
-Some code is taken from the [PortAudio] project (see LICENSE.portaudio), as well as [CATCH] (see LICENSE.catch).
+Some code is taken from the [CATCH] project (see LICENSE.catch).
 The various CMake scripts come with their licence information attached.

 [Arch Linux]:             https://www.archlinux.org/